Weights and Standards/MVI

-The Department of Public Safety, Weights and Standards Unit is a uniformed commissioned POST certified position and serves as a Louisiana State Police representative given state wide authority to enforce the criminal and traffic laws of the state, make arrests, and perform other related duties imposed upon them by the legislature as peace officers.
-The Weights and Standards Unit was legislatively mandated by Act 1186 in the 1997 Legislature to direct, coordinate, and control the activities of the Weights and Standards Mobile Police force thereby transferring the Portable Weights Units from the Department of Transportation and Development to the Louisiana State Police, thus being brought under the title of DPS Police.
-The Weights and Standards authority is derived from the Louisiana Revised Statute 40:1379.8 The Weights and Standards Section is located within the Transportation and Environmental Safety Section (TESS) of the Patrol Division.
+The Department of Public Safety, Weights and Standards Unit is a uniformed commissioned POST certified Peace Officer position and serves as a Louisiana State Police representative.
+Officers have state wide authority to enforce the criminal and traffic laws of the state, make arrests, and perform other related duties imposed upon them by the legislature as peace officers.
+The Weights and Standards Unit is legislatively mandated to direct, coordinate, and control the activities of the Weights and Standards Mobile and Stationary scale divisions.
+The Weights and Standards Section is located in the Transportation and Environmental Safety Section (TESS) of the Patrol Division.

 The primary function of the Weights and Standards police force is the protection of the motoring public and the highway infrastructures of the state of Louisiana.
-This is accomplished by ensuring that commercial vehicle traffic is in compliance of with statutory provisions of laws regulating weight, size, and registration.
-The Weights and Standards police force has received additional training in Federal Motor Carrier Safety regulations and the federal hazardous material regulations.
-The Weights and Standards section is currently comprised of 25 commissioned DPS Officers.
-These officers are divided into three regional units across the State.
+This is accomplished by ensuring that commercial vehicle traffic is in compliance with statutory provisions of laws regulating weight, size, and registration.
+The Weights and Standards Police Officers have received additional training in Federal Motor Carrier Safety regulations and federal hazardous material regulations.
+The Weights and Standards section is currently comprised of 62 commissioned DPS Officers and 36 Non-Commissioned personnel.
+These officers and personnel are divided into two regions across the State.

 Contact the Louisiana State Civil Service at http://www.civilservice.la.gov/index.asp